logansailer/Chat-Application/README.md

 ## Time to complete:
 Roughly 7 hours
 ## Steps taken:
 The structure of the assignment really encourages it to be implemented piece by piece, which is what I did.
 For example, I implemented and heavily tested registering a user before logging in, I had to login before sending a message, and I had to send a message before searching messages.
+With this approach, I was able to catch issues early and ensure endpoints were receiving and sending the proper information before moving on.
 ## Issues with structure:
 I would say the biggest issue with the structure is the lack of keeping track of a user throughout.
 The user is not saved across the session which requires the requests to send its own user_id every time, which isn't efficient if a user is already logged in.
 There is also a lack of authentication throughout: It is not required login to view messages between users or to view users, which is a massive security vulnerability.
 I added a required authentication token to send messages as a proof of concept, but didn't implemente it across the project so reviewers can call them as the requirements show.
 ## Suggested improvements: